dubreuia/intellij-plugin-save-actions/README.md

 Works in JetBrains IDE with Java support, like Intellij IDEA and AndroidStudio.

+- Compile project after save (if compiling is available)
+- Reload debugger after save (if compiling is available)
 - Eclipse configuration file `.epf` support (see [Eclipse support](#eclipse-support))
 - Automatically fix Java inspections (see [Java quick fixes](#java-fixes))